killcodeX/devpost/README.md

 ## Overall Functionlity
-- Main Landing Listing Page with search form, Descriptions, Cities and Few hotels
+- Main Landing page with list of articles published
-- Viewing Hotels by search or selecting cities
+- Switch for night and light mode
-- Filtering Hotels by Price or rating parameter
+- Filtering articles by categories
-- Viewing single hotel with full description and booking hotel
-- Getting Reservation details fot booking hotel
-- User can only booked hotel or see their history if ony they are logged in !!
-- Booking Hotel through Razorpay test mode payment simulation
-- Going to my booking page to see history of your booking, all upcoming, cancelled or completed trips.
+- Viewing Individual Article
+- Share buttons to share article on social media platform
+- Fully Mobile Optimized
+- Strapi CMS to publish blog

 ***Glad to see you here!
 Show some love by [starring](https://github.com/killcodeX/devpost) this repo.***